Brabham Cup: History

 Unlike the playoff championship, which was originally awarded with the Riley Cup and now the Kelly Cup, the trophy was introduced during the league's inaugural season in 1988 by the league's board of governors and was named after in recognition of Henry Brabham, who co-founded the ECHL in 1988–89 with five teams in four states.
 Brabham, who was the first inductee into the ECHL Hall of Fame in 2008, owned three of the original five teams.
 The Virginia businessman was crucial to the league surviving its earliest seasons.

 Only five Brabham Cup winners have gone on to win the ECHL Kelly Cup playoff championship, with the Alaska Aces doing so three times, despite the guaranteed home-ice advantage in all rounds of the playoffs.

-Nine franchises — the Alaska Aces, Cincinnati Cyclones, Florida Everblades, Idaho Steelheads, Kansas City Mavericks franchise (including the Missouri Mavericks), Knoxville Cherokees franchise (including the Pee Dee Pride), Louisiana IceGators, Toledo Storm franchise (including Toledo Walleye), and the Thunderbirds/Nailers franchise (the Winston-Salem Thunderbirds and the Wheeling Thunderbirds/Nailers) have won the Brabham Cup on multiple occasions, with the Aces and Storm/Walleye winning five times, the Everblades winning four, the former Cherokees/Pride and Thunderbirds/Nailers franchises having won three each, while the others have two.
+Nine franchises — the Alaska Aces, Cincinnati Cyclones, Florida Everblades, Idaho Steelheads, Kansas City Mavericks franchise (including the Missouri Mavericks), Knoxville Cherokees franchise (including the Pee Dee Pride), Louisiana IceGators, Toledo Storm franchise (including Toledo Walleye), and the Thunderbirds/Nailers franchise (the Winston-Salem Thunderbirds and the Wheeling Thunderbirds/Nailers) have won the Brabham Cup on multiple occasions, with the Aces and Storm/Walleye winning five times, the Everblades winning four, the former Cherokees/Pride, Thunderbirds/Nailers and Mavericks franchises having won three each, while the others have two.